Example of How Does 50 % Margin Requirements Work?

 Now if Your Leverage is 100:1

-When trading if you as a trader have $1,000 & use leverage 100:1 and buy 1 standard contract and lot for $100,000 your indices margin on this trade transaction is $1000 dollars in your stock trading account, this is the money that you'll lose if your open trade position moves against you - the other $99,000 dollars that's borrowed from the online broker, the broker will close out the open trades mechanically once your $1,000 dollars has been taken by market.
+When trading if you as a trader have $1,000 & use leverage 100:1 and buy 1 standard contract and lot for $100,000 your indices margin on this trade transaction is $1000 dollars in your stock trading account, this is the money that you will lose if your open trade position moves against you - the other $99,000 that's borrowed from the online broker, the broker will close out the open trade transactions mechanically once your $1,000 dollars has been taken by market.

 But this is if your indices broker has set 0 percent Indices Margin Requirements before closing out your stock trade transactions automatically.